NoraCodes/ArduICS/README.md

 PLCs are very hard to program, and far more powerful than needed for most small businesses.
 For many applications, a slower and cheaper system would work fine; but such a thing doesn't really exist.
 Now it does.
 ArduICS is easy to program, and once it's set up, it can be left running for a very long time.
 Plus, if you solder headers into the motherboard instead of soldering the controller in directly, you can swap out programs in seconds, or replace a broken or "bricked" controller cheaply.

-ArduICS is open source; please feel free to contribute your XPAND boards, or an other projects designed to interface with the ArduICS motherboard.
+ArduICS is open source; please feel free to contribute your XPAND boards, or any other projects designed to interface with the ArduICS motherboard.

 ###Motherboard
 Current motherboard version: **0.1d**